asbjornenge/taskbox/README.md

 ## Story

 I am an [Inbox Zero](http://www.43folders.com/izero) freak.
-It just means that I treat my email as tasks, and my inbox as my tasklist.
-I also do it with tweets btw.
-Things I sould read, watch, look into.
+It just means that I treat my email as tasks, and my inbox as a tasklist.
+I also do it with tweets.
+Things I should read, watch, look into.
 They all make their way to my inbox and are turned into tasks.

 I have been using [Mailbox](http://www.mailboxapp.com/) on my phone since it launched and have been really really happy with it.
 I was also using the desktop version before switching to Linux a while back (because docker).
 Naturally, I was pretty bummed when they announced they were [saying goodbye](https://blogs.dropbox.com/mailbox/2015/12/saying-goodbye/).